Spice Cloud v1.8.0: Iceberg Write Support, Acceleration Snapshots & More

 Iceberg Write Support (Preview)

-statements.
+Spice now supports writing to Apache Iceberg tables using standard SQL INSERT INTO statements.
 This greatly simplifies creating and updating Iceberg datasets in the Spice runtime - letting teams directly manipulate open table data with SQL instead of third-party tools.
 Get started with Iceberg writes in Spice here.

 Example query: